zalexb/Deployd_angular/README.md

 # Deployd

-After mongodb downdload and dnd install do 'dpd -m "C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe"'
+After mongodb downdload and dnd install do this and you run deployd 'dpd -m "C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe"'.

 # Practik